Post

 Solution

-According to the above laws, the model of the RL circuit is $LI’+RI=E(t)$, and in standard form:
+According to the laws above, the model for the $RL$ circuit is $LI’+RI=E(t)$, and in standard form, it is:

 \[I'+\frac{R}{L}I=\frac{E(t)}{L} \tag{6}\]